Call for applications: 2020 Senior Indigenous Fellow

 The team managing the Fund is based in the Indigenous Peoples Minorities Section (IPMS) of OHCHR.
 The Senior Indigenous Fellow will be working in the IPMS under the guidance and supervision of the Chief of Section and the coordinator of the UN Voluntary Fund for Indigenous Peoples.
 She/he will be requested to:

-- Contribute to the activities of the Section by providing substantive, administrative and technical support to the mandate and activities of the UN Voluntary Fund for Indigenous Peoples; organises human rights trainings and capacity building activities for the grantees of the Fund; supports the development of comprehensive and inter-active capacity building tools, fundraising activities; and develops outreach and dissemination strategy to improve the Fund’s support to its grantees.
+- Contribute to the activities of the Section by providing substantive, administrative and technical support to the mandate and activities of the UN Voluntary Fund for Indigenous Peoples; organises human rights training and capacity building activities for the grantees of the Fund; supports the development of comprehensive and interactive capacity-building tools, fundraising activities; and develops outreach and dissemination strategy to improve the Fund’s support to its grantees.

 - Perform any other activity to contribute to the work of the Section, including preparing analytical briefs or notes, supporting grantees and providing assistance in delivering administrative or technical tasks.

 The candidate must be indigenous.
 He/she should have:

 - A university degree preferably in law, political sciences, international relations or any other disciplines related to human rights.

 - Basic understanding and knowledge of international human rights instruments and mechanisms, including those specifically dealing with the rights of indigenous peoples.

 - Minimum of five years of working experience in the field of indigenous peoples’ rights

 - Experience of working in resource mobilization, communication and outreach and development of capacity building and training tool are highly desirable